KWDB/docs/en/sql-reference/ddl/relational-db/relational-table.md

 ## DROP TABLE

-The `DROP TABLE` statement removes a table and all its indexes from a database.
+The `DROP TABLE` statement removes a table and all its indexes and associated triggers from a database.

 ### Privileges